 The primary obstacle to meeting the underserved needs of persons experiencing homelessness is lack of adequate funding.
-The Emergency Shelter/Transitional Housing (ETH) program is working to increase the impact of scarce funding by emphasizing performance in the application process, and rewarding the highest performing grantees with additional funding.
+The Emergency Shelter Grant/Homelessness Prevention Program/Housing Program (EHH), which includes a mix of federal and state funding, is working to increase the impact of scarce funding by emphasizing performance in the application process, and rewarding the highest performing grantees with additional funding.
 Efforts taken in other programs to increase the supply of affordable housing will also help to meet the needs of persons experiencing homelessness.